WeibelLab/hxi-website/content/authors/_alumni/alexander-schonken/_index.md

       institution: UC San Diego, La Jolla, CA, USA
       year: 2021

-weight: 32
+weight: -103

 user_groups:
-- Master Students
+- Alumni
 ---
-Alexander is a Masters student in the Computer Science and Engineering department at University of California, San Diego.
+Alexander was a Masters student in the Computer Science and Engineering department at University of California, San Diego.
 His research interests are focused around the idea of making Machine Learning accessible and applicable to everyone's lives as computing becomes more ubiquitous and a larger part of all of our lives from smartphones to wearable devices.